-The following table sets forth information regarding the compensation earned for service on our Board of Directors during the year ended December 31, 2018 by our directors who were not also our employees.
+The following table sets forth information regarding the compensation earned for service on our Board of Directors during the year ended December 31, 2022 by our directors who were not also our employees.
 Ted White, our President and Chief Executive Officer is also a member of our Board of Directors, but did not receive any additional compensation for his service as a director.
 Mr. White's compensation as an executive officer is set forth above under "Executive Compensation-Summary Compensation Table."

-Fees Earned or Option
+Fees Earned or Paid in Option Awards

-Name Paid in Cash (\$) Awards (\$)(1)(2) Total (\$)
+Name Cash (\$) (\$)(1)(2) Total (\$)

 Paul B. Manning

+Craig Ballaron 60,000 16,030 \$76,030

+Mark Prygocki 60,000 16,030 \$76,030

 Sean Stalfort

-Glenn Oclassen 30,069 183,771 213,840

-Mark Prygocki 32,802 183,771 216,573

-Gary Goldenberg 30,069 183,771 213,840
+Diem Nguyen 40,000 16,030 \$56,030

+Lawrence Eichenfield 60,000 16,030 \$76,030

-- (1) The amounts reflect the full grant date fair value for awards granted during 2018.
-The grant date fair value was computed in accordance with ASC Topic 718, Compensation-Stock Compensation.
-Unlike the calculations contained in our financial statements, this calculation does not give effect to any estimate of forfeitures related to service-based vesting, but assumes that the executive will perform the requisite service for the award to vest in full.
-The assumptions we used in valuing options are described in Note 8 to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018. - (2) As of December 31, 2018, Mr. Oclassen, Mr. Prygocki and Dr. Goldenberg each held options to purchase 17,502 shares of our common stock.
-None of our other non-employee directors held options to purchase shares of our common stock as of December 31, 2018.
-None of our non-employee directors held stock awards as of December 31, 2018.
+- (1) The amounts reported do not reflect the amounts actually received by our non-employee directors.
+Instead, these amounts reflect the aggregate grant date fair value of each stock option granted to our non-employee directors during the fiscal year ended December 31, 2022, as computed in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718 for stock-based compensation transactions (ASC 718).
+Assumptions used in the calculation of these amounts are included in Note 9 to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
+Our non-employee directors who have received options will only realize compensation with regard to these options to the extent the trading price of our common stock is greater than the exercise price of such options. - (2) As of December 31, 2022, Mr. Prygocki, Mr. Ballaron, Dr. Nguyen and Dr. Eichenfield held options to purchase 47,663 shares, 41,829 shares, 35,995 shares and 37,995 shares of our common stock, respectively.
+None of our other non-employee directors held options to purchase shares of our common stock as of December 31, 2022.
+None of our non-employee directors held stock awards as of December 31, 2022.

-Non-Employee Director Compensation
+Non-Employee Director Compensation Policy

 Our Board of Directors adopted a non-employee director compensation policy that became effective in June 2018 in connection with our initial public offering.
-Pursuant to our policy, each of our directors who is not an employee of our company or affiliated with an entity that beneficially owns 5% or more of our outstanding shares of common stock, are eligible to receive compensation for service on our Board of Directors and committees of our Board of Directors.
-Mr. Oclassen, Mr. Prygocki and Dr. Goldenberg are eligible directors.
+Our Board of Directors amended the policy in February 2022.
+Pursuant to our policy, each of our directors who is not an employee of our company or affiliated with an entity that beneficially owns 5% or more of our outstanding shares of common stock are eligible to receive compensation for service on our Board of Directors and committees of our Board of Directors.
+Mr. Ballaron, Mr. Prygocki, Dr. Nguyen and Dr. Eichenfield are eligible directors.